 Improving brain health with games

-Think of the brain as your body’s main engine.
-If you want your brain to run in tip-top shape, you need to give it the proper fuel to run on.
-Eating processed foods high in saturated fat and sugar can stall neurogenesis, or cause “brain fog” that slows your cognitive abilities.
+Think of the brain as your body’s engine.
+If you want your brain to run optimally, you need to give it the proper fuel.
+Eating processed foods high in saturated fat and sugar can stall neurogenesis, slow your thinking, or cause “brain fog” and other cognitive issues.

 The good news is, eating a diet with foods that promote neurogenesis can improve your cognitive health.
 The omega-3 fatty acids in salmon and fish can increase neuron production.
 So can the flavonoids in foods like dark chocolate and fresh berries.
 Even the resveratrol in a glass of wine can give your brain a boost, although drinking in excess can have the opposite effect.

-The amount of food you eat and how often you eat it also has a role to play.
+The amount of food you eat and how often you eat also have a role to play.
 Caloric restriction diets promote neurogenesis, and so do eating methods like intermittent fasting.
-Try giving a simple 16:8 fasting schedule a try and see if your cognitive functions improve!
+Try a simple 16:8 fasting schedule and see if your cognitive functions improve.

 The brain and the body are intimately connected.
-When one is out of shape, the other can suffer for it.
-If you want to give your brain an extra boost, try getting up and moving your body.
+When one is out of shape, the other can suffer.
+To give your brain an extra boost, try getting up and moving your body.
 Studies have shown that physical activity can promote neuroplasticity.

-The skills you learn from playing sports like tennis or soccer can stimulate neural connections in your brain.
-Plus, the physical activity can improve your heart health and help you reach your recommended 30 minutes of cardio per week.
+The skills you learn from playing sports like pickleball or golf can stimulate neural connections in your brain.
+Plus, the physical activity can improve your heart health and help you reach your recommended exercise.
 You don’t have to run a marathon to see results.
-Even a brisk walk around the block or tossing a baseball around with your grandkids can do the trick!
 The key is to find a physical activity you enjoy doing and to do it regularly.
 Your body and brain will both reap the benefits.

 Playing specialized brain games is one of the best ways to give your brain a good workout.
-Even solving a crossword puzzle or a challenging sudoku game can provide the extra stimulation you need.
+Even solving a crossword puzzle or a challenging Sudoku game can provide extra stimulation.
 So long as your brain is facing a challenge, then you’re promoting the growth of new neural connections.
-Just give new things a try and see what your brain can do!

 Practicing healthy sleep habits can promote neuroplasticity and improve your overall cognitive health.
-Try to fall asleep at roughly the same time every night to establish routine.
-While foods like dark chocolate can promote brain health, the caffeine can keep you awake at night.
-Avoid eating caffeinated foods too close to bedtime to prevent sleep disturbances, and keep your brain-bossting snacks reserved for the daytime.
-If you need a nighttime snack that can help boost your sleep, try reaching for a handful of almonds to boos your melatonin production!
+Try to fall asleep at roughly the same time every night to establish a routine.
+Avoid consuming caffeine too close to bedtime to prevent sleep disturbances.
+If you need a nighttime snack that can help boost your sleep, try reaching for a handful of almonds to spark your melatonin production!

 Aviv Medical Program provides you with a unique opportunity to invest in your health while you age